Xenko/BeachBall/README.md

 ### Version 3.4

+#### New Features
+* Tool Factory option to load a user defined amount of glass chips into the tool factory.

 #### Bug Fixes
 * Removed Border Alerts as this is provided by the Beach Ball boost in game.
 * Fixed RedundaKitty and LogiCat AutoClick to work with new layout.